On 20th August the government updated its guidance on how out of school provisions and holiday clubs should operate.

 2. Group Bubbles of up to 15 children

-We are operating the Group Bubble system which will include a maximum of 15 children and 2 Group Leaders whilst maintaining our ratios of 1:8 (3-7yrs old) and 1:12 (over 8’s).
+We are operating the Group Bubble system where required (5 years and older) which will include a maximum of 15 children and 2 Group Leaders whilst maintaining our ratios of 1:8 (3-7yrs old) and 1:12 (over 8’s).
 Our Group Bubbles will remain consistent each day and will avoid mixing with other groups.

-We have suspended our ‘Action Extra’ and ‘Roaming Activity Programme’ to ensure that we can keep our Group Bubbles consistent this summer.
+We have suspended our ‘Action Extra’ and ‘Roaming Activity Programme’ to ensure that we can keep our Group Bubbles consistent.
 Only one Group Bubble per activity area will be allowed at any one time, and we will be suspending our Friday afternoon parent review show.
-Weather permitting we will be spending most of time in the outdoor environment and making use of our fantastic host schools grounds.
+Weather permitting we will be spending as much time in the outdoor environment as possible and making use of our fantastic host schools grounds.

 4. Onsite Signage

-Floor signs and tape systems will be used where queuing is necessary, especially in the Temperature Check and Sign in/out areas to ensure families remain 1 meter plus apart.
+Floor tape will be used where queuing is necessary, especially in the Temperature Check and Sign in/out areas to ensure families remain 1 meter plus apart.
 We will have abundant signage explaining our adapted processes as well as reminding all those at Camp to keep the highest levels of hygiene and adhere social distancing requirements.
+All parents are asked to wear a mask for sign in/sign out.

 5. Personal Protective Equipment

-Our teams will be issued with Personal Protective Equipment to enable them to carry out their roles safely this summer.
+Our teams will be issued with Personal Protective Equipment to enable them to carry out their roles safely this Autumn & Winter.
 When you arrive at camp our teams in the Sign In/Out areas will all be wearing full face clear visor masks to allow for that friendly interaction that you come to expect from the Camp Beaumont Team.
 Throughout the day all of our teams have a Personal Protective Choice to wear company issued face masks.
-For more intimate care including first aid our teams have access to disposable aprons, masks and gloves.
+For more intimate care, including first aid, our teams have access to disposable aprons, masks and gloves.

 6. Hygiene & Enhanced Cleaning Measures